innovationOUtside/vce-generic-guide/g-jupyterlab_git-unused.md

 ![](md_assets/media/jl_git_cloned_dir.png)

-If we now enter the repository and select the `git` sidebar palette option, we are provided with a simple git user interface that allows us to satge and view staged files, make commits and make push and pull requests to the parent repository (an authentication prompt is raised for push and pull and actions).
+If we now enter the repository and select the `git` sidebar palette option, we are provided with a simple git user interface that allows us to stage and view staged files, make commits and make push and pull requests to the parent repository (an authentication prompt is raised for push and pull and actions).

 ![](md_assets/media/jl_git_file_status.png)